Codeinwp/neve/readme.txt

 Neve is distributed under the terms of the GNU GPLv2 or later

 == Changelog ==
+= 1.1.0 - 2019-01-31  =

+* NEW Neve Specific Gutenberg blocks for Otter Blocks
+* NEW Posts navigation control
+* Display category description of categories archive pages
+* Fixed issue with the Neve Restaurant starter site not importing in some cases
+* Fixed issue with the starter sites not importing when Jetpack is installed
+* Fixed issue with scrolling not working on mobile devices for anchored links
+* Fixed issue with lists not displaying properly in Elementor
+* Fixed fatal error for lower PHP versions

 = 1.0.29 - 2019-01-21  =

 * Improved the onboarding process